-Your included accommodation begins on Day 1 of your itinerary.
+Your included accommodation that's part of your Charter Flight and Hotel Package begins on Day 1 of your itinerary.
 The specific hotel will be indicated on your final voyage confirmation.
 If you are arriving prior to Day 1 of your expedition or are staying after the disembarkation day and would like help booking a pre- or post-stay, please contact your preferred travel agent or Quark Expeditions for hotel options.
 As accommodation space is limited, you are encouraged to request any extra nights as early as possible.